someinfo/someinfo.github.io/_posts/2023-03-2-TekReckoning.md

       <pre><code>   2022-11-18 22:06:49	251000      rabbitmilk u muting fools for fake rains still?
       2022-11-18 22:08:30	RabbitMilk	usually if they do it repeatedly and it gets annoying then yeah @251000</code></pre>
-      Either way, no warnings issued to me by TekDek, whether he was around to witness the rain or not.
+      Either way, no warnings issued to me by TekDek, whether he was around to witness the rain or not.<br><br>

     </details>